shipshapecode/tether/docs/intro.md

 Optimization
 ------------

-The goal of Tether's optimizatizer is to not have to change the positioning CSS as the page is scrolled or resized.
+The goal of Tether's optimizer is to not have to change the positioning CSS as the page is scrolled or resized.
 To accomplish this it looks at the last few positions, finds commonalities, and uses them to decide whether to position the element absolutely or with fixed positioning.